Dear readers of ADxS.org, please forgive the disruption.

 AMP is hydrolyzed to adenosine by cytoplasmic 5′-nucleotidase (stronger)

-Release of adenosine by bidirectional equilibrative nucleoside transporters (ENT) into the extracellular space
+Release of adenosine into the extracellular space by bidirectional equilibrative nucleoside transporters (ENT)

 ATP from neurons or glial cells is dephosphorylated to ADP and AMP by the enzyme ectonucleoside triphosphate diphosphohydrolase (CD39).
-ADP and AM are then and converted to adenosine by a specific ecto-5′-nucleotidase enzyme (CD73).1
+ADP and AM are then converted to adenosine by a specific ecto-5′-nucleotidase enzyme (CD73).1

 Affinity:1